bkRahul/laravel-instaclone/README.md

 # laravel-instaclone
-instagram clone built using laravel
+instagram clone built using laravel and vue

 # Installation Instructions